How is Zeffy free?

 For raffles in Alberta with a total ticket value of $20,000 or less:

-You can apple for a raffle license online through an AGLC web account.
+You can apply for a raffle license online through an AGLC web account.
 Before you apply, make sure you know:

 If your total ticket value will be more than $20,000, your nonprofit should use the Raffle License Application—More than $20,000 form and, if you're planning on selling raffle tickets online using Zeffy's 100% free ticketing platform, you will also need to fill out the Raffle License Application—More than $20,000—Addendum—Electronic Raffles form.